-It is important for anyone with an eating disorder to visit their GP as soon as possible and if their GP thinks they have an eating disorder, they should refer them to a specialist so further assessment can be made and treatment be put in place.
+It is important for anyone with an eating disorder to visit their GP as soon as possible.
+If their GP thinks they have an eating disorder, they should refer them to a specialist so further assessment can be made.
+A treatment plan can then be put in place.

-A diagnosis is usually essential before treatment can be approved and doctors and healthcare professionals use agreed criteria to make the diagnosis.
+A diagnosis is usually essential before treatment can be approved.
+Doctors and healthcare professionals use agreed criteria to make the diagnosis.
 They will they talk to the person about their feelings and behaviour so they can build a history of them.
 Sometimes physical tests are needed as well, such as checking the persons height and weight and blood tests.

 Can eating disorders be treated?

 Yes, eating disorders can be treated and at BEAT they know from their daily contact with people affected that it is very possible to make a full recovery.
 As with any other illness, the quicker someone with an eating disorder gets treatment, the more likely recovery is.
 People will respond differently to treatment and can take different amounts of time to recover.
 BEAT have put together a leaflet, to help you with getting your GP to refer you to see a specialist.

 The Essex Partnership University Trust are hosting an Eating Disorders Awareness Event in Chelmsford, Essex on 4th March 2020 from 6.30 – 9pm.

 This event is part of a wider effort to raise awareness and offer avenues for support and treatment and is being led by the National Eating Disorder charity BEAT.